minodisk/coffee-refactor/README.md

 ![capture_error](https://cloud.githubusercontent.com/assets/514164/2936037/568a47d8-d841-11e3-84d4-76ba1a8f69b6.gif)

-You can toggle enabled in settings view.
+You can toggle whether to enable or not in the setting view.

 1. Open setting with `Atom > Preferences`.
 2. Input 'coffee refactor' to `Filter package` and select 'Coffee Refactor' package.